longturn/freeciv21/docs/General/Manuals/client-manual.rst

   Figure 31: Nations Intelligence

-On the left you will see the name of the Nation; The name (username) of the Ruler; the current form of Government; the Capital city; how much Gold they have in the bank; the tax rates, research target; and culture score.
+On the left you will see the name of the Nation, The name (username) of the Ruler, the current form of Government, the Capital city, how much Gold they have in the bank, the tax rates, research target, and culture score.

 .. note:: The Capital City will show as ``unknown`` if you have not seen the city on the `Map View`_.
 If it is